 On occasions LLPs will be agreed between the Council and the Registered Provider to set out criteria for the allocation of properties in certain areas, in addition to the rules set in this allocation scheme.
-These could be as a result of a planning condition on a site to ensure the homes developed are allocated to local people within the village or parish, or an area is prone to anti-social behaviour with the LLP in place with a view to creating a balanced and sustainable community.
+These could be as a result of a planning condition on a site to ensure the homes developed are allocated to local people within the village or parish, or an area is prone to anti-social behaviour with the LLP in place to try and create a balanced and sustainable community.
 We will clearly note the additional criteria when the properties are advertised.

-All LLP's will be published alongside this scheme on our website and will be regularly reviewed to ensure they are still in line with current legislation and local policies.
+All LLPs will be published alongside this scheme on our website and will be regularly reviewed to ensure they are still in line with current legislation and local policies.